-There are about 90 travel eSIM brands available for use in Kazakhstan, with more than 3,400 prepaid data plans to choose from.
-This abundance of options makes it easy for travelers to find an eSIM that matches their needs.
+There are over 90 travel eSIM providers and over 3,400 prepaid data plans available for use in Kazakhstan, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 Kazakhstan's mobile telecommunications landscape is primarily served by the following major Mobile Network Operators (MNOs):